raubaca/codepen/README.md

-# codepen
+# CodePen

-Repo for CodePen files
+Repo for CodePen files like imgs, stylesheets, etc.